-FY2021 Target
+FY2022 Target

-We aim to maintain our workplace injury rate below 500 per 100,000 employees and keep our total number of work-related fatalities at zero.
-Minimising our absentee rate and keeping it below 2% is another goal that we will continue striving towards for the coming financial year.
+Moving forward, we will enforce stronger precautionary measures to maintain a safe work environment.
+Our aim is to maintain the workplace injury rate below 500 per 100,000 employees and continue keeping the total number of fatalities at zero.
+We will continue to strive towards minimising our absentee rate and keeping it below 2% for the coming financial year.